Automated Coding of Injury and Illness Data

 The set of all fields, taken together, is considered the case "narrative."
 Prior to survey year 2014, BLS exclusively relied on humans to code cases, based on a careful reading and analysis of the case narrative.
 In 2014, BLS began using computer assisted coding to code a subset of cases.
 BLS uses logistic regression as the machine learning technique to assign the case codes.
 To use logistic regression, we first train the logistic model on large quantities of previously coded SOII narratives.
 During this process the algorithm learns how strongly various words, pairs of words, and other features are associated with the codes that can be assigned.
 After training, we use the algorithm to estimate the best codes for uncoded narratives.

-In 2014, only 5 percent of codes were assigned by machine learning and the model only assigned codes to the occupation.
-In 2015, we expanded the use of automated coding to include part of body and nature of injury or illness, as well as occupation.
-By 2016, the machine learning algorithm was expanded to include all components of the narrative (occupation, nature, part, source, and event) and was used to code approximately 50% of these elements.
+In 2014, only 5 percent of codes were assigned by machine learning and the model only assigned occupation codes.
+In 2015, we expanded the use of automated coding to also include part of body and nature of injury or illness.
+In 2016, automated coding was expanded again to include the five primary components of the narrative (occupation, nature, part, source, and event) and was used to code approximately 50% of these elements.
+For 2017, 61.5 percent of the components were coded by the machine learning algorithm.

 For additional technical information on our techniques, please contact OSHS_Autocoding@bls.gov.